Advanced Technique: the Front Roll-Fall

 into the roll.
 The major force absorption is by the upper back,

-behind the shoulder, down across the back to the opposite gluteus
+behind the shoulder, down across the back to the opposite gluteal

 The First Roll-Fall Step: Rolling at floor-level.

-The "floor" in these photos is a gymnastics mat.
-You should learn the movements on a mat up to four inches thick.
+NOTE: the "floor" in these photos is a gymnastics mat.
+You should learn these movements on a cushioned mat.

 The lead arm must be rotated inward and gently bent.
 The